Museo Civico di Storia Naturale di Trieste: Fossilization

-This hall is referred to paleontology in the Province of Trieste.
-Through its exhibits, the hall teaches visitors how fossilization occurs, both in water environment and in terrestrial environment.
-The hall contains a showcase with Rudists, ancient marine bivalves living on sea bottom became extinct 65 million years ago, that are the most common fossils in Karst calcareous rocks.
+This hall is referred to palaeontology in the Province of Trieste.
+Through its exhibits, the hall teaches visitors how fossilization occurs, both in a water environment and in a terrestrial environment.
+The hall contains a showcase with Rudists, ancient marine bivalves living on the sea bottom became extinct 65 million years ago, which are the most common fossils in Karst calcareous rocks.
 Another showcase displays how the Province of Trieste and, especially, the Karst have developed from the geopaleontologic point of view.
-The last part of the hall is referred to the Villaggio del Pescatore paleontological site.
+The last part of the hall refers to the Villaggio del Pescatore paleontological site.

 Antonio

 This hall contains the dinosaur called Antonio (Tethyshadros insularis), a hadrosauroid dinosaur dated 75 million years ago, discovered in Villaggio del Pescatore paleontological site.
 It is one of the most complete dinosaurs that have been collected.
 4-meters long and 1.3-meters tall, Tethyshadros lived on an island in the Western part of Tethys Ocean, between Africa and Northern Europe.

-The hall includes other dinosaur exhibits from the same locality: front legs, a vertebra, a pelvis bone, a skull.
+The hall includes other dinosaur exhibits from the same locality: front legs, a vertebra, a pelvis bone, and a skull.
 A showcase displays the linked fauna: fishes, crocodiles, shrimps, a pterosaur bone, and maybe a theropod one.

 The Food Chain

 This hall consists of three rooms.
-The first two rooms contain a parade of animals corresponding to their place of the food chain.
+The first two rooms contain a parade of animals corresponding to their place in the food chain.
 The third room takes visitors into the city to observe the food chain and inner workings in a modern setting.